themysticsavages/memebot9000/README.md

 ```bash
 python3 -m pip install -r requirements.txt
 ```

-Then, create a Google Cloud app instance with the YouTube Data API v3 libary added.
-It is free and no credit card is needed, unless you happened to reach the project quota.
-Make sure to add a consent screen in order to create Oauth credentials.
-When you make a consent screen and finish adding Oauth credentials, make sure to download the JSON for it, and put it in the secrets directory as `client_secrets.json`.

 After that, create a Reddit application (set the type to script) under an account that wasn't created with Google or other platforms. <br>
-Save the following values to the respective keys in `reddit_secrets.json` in the secrets directory:
+Save the following values to the respective keys in `reddit_secrets.json`:
 ```json
 {
     "app_name": "",